WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Players may be absent at non-player locations (e.g. at a public channel), however in that case there is no chance to get attacked/killed through the absence, as non-player locations can not be targeted by killings.

-Whenever a defense or absence is used to evade an attack an attribute usage is tracked.
+Whenever a defense or absence is used to evade an attack, an attribute usage is tracked.

 **Visits:**  When applying a defense/absence, a visit occurs to the target.
 When applying an absence __NO__ visit occurs to the absence location \[note: this may be unintentional\].